Surgeon general warns US of `saddest week’ and `9/11 moment’

 Much of the country is under orders to stay home, and federal officials said that have seen signs that people are listening to the message about social distancing.
 But the Trump administration also is also emphasizing that the worst is yet to come for many communities.

-“This is going to be our Pearl Harbor moment, our 9/11 moment, only it’s not going to be localized,” Surgeon General Jerome Adams said on “Fox News Sunday.”
+“This is going to be our Pearl Harbor moment, our 9/11 moment, only it’s not going to be localized,” Adams said on “Fox News Sunday.”
 He added: “It’s going to be happening all over the country.
 And I want America to understand that.”

 For most people, the virus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.